xisiot/lora-system/docs/Implementations/Controller.md

 ## Controller

-The LoRa™ network controller focuses on processing and managing MAC commands, which are used to modify associated conﬁgurations or adjust transmission parameters in physical layer.
+The LoRa network controller focuses on processing and managing MAC commands, which are used to modify associated conﬁgurations or adjust transmission parameters in physical layer.

 ### Functions

-The LoRa™ network controller implements the analysis of the uplink MAC Commands, performs corresponding algorithms, and generates the downlink MAC Commands which may be sent within the downlink packet or individually.
+The LoRa network controller implements the analysis of the uplink MAC Commands, performs corresponding algorithms, and generates the downlink MAC Commands which may be sent within the downlink packet or individually.

 #### MAC Command Queue

-For each end-device, the LoRa™ network controller maintains a MAC Command queue with each element in the queue as shown in the following table.
+For each end-device, the LoRa network controller maintains a MAC Command queue with each element in the queue as shown in the following table.

 |  Field  |              Description               |
 | :-----: | :------------------------------------: |